calliope-project/euro-calliope/README.md

 ## Units and scaling

-The default units for Euro-Calliope are `MW`, `MWh`, `EUR`, and `km2`, but you can scale all of these using the configuration values in `config/default.yaml`.
-Apart from convenience, this may be important to handle numerical issues with your solver.
+The default units used within euro-calliope are `100 GW`, `100 GWh`, `billion EUR`, and `10,000 km2`.
+All data going into Calliope and all Calliope result data will be given using these units.
+While they may be unusual, these units lead to a numerical model that is well suited for the interior-point solution algorithm that is used by default.
+The units are tuned so as to work best for models with a time resolution of a few hours and a duration of one year.
+For other types of problems, or other solution algorithms, the units may need to be changed to avoid numerical issues within the solver.

+You can easily change the units and scale all values using the `scaling-factor` configuration values in `config/default.yaml`.
+However, these values must be changed before building the model.
+You may want to run `snakemake clean` before changing these values.
+The base units on which the scaling factors are applied are `1 MW`, `1 MWh`, `EUR`, and `km2`.
+So for example, the default unit for energy (100 GWh) is derived by scaling the base unit (1 MWh) with a scaling factor of `0.00001`.

 ## Repo structure